antonbergenudd/Anteckningar/DVGA02/Datastrukturer_2-2.md

 ### We want to separate what an abstraction is from how it is implemented

-- implementations of the same abstraction can be substituted freely
+- Implementations of the same abstraction can be substituted freely

 ### The implementation of a data object is concerned with how that object is represented in the memory of a computer

-- this information is called the representation, or rep for short
+- This information is called the representation, or rep for short

 ### We need a way of changing the representation without having to change all client programs.